byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/K8S-deployment.md

 #### Install and configure K8S

 If you are using your personal computer, it is recommended to use [Minikube](https://minikube.sigs.k8s.io/docs/).
-Because you only need to run 1 command to start the standalone version of K8S and it supports Linux/MacOS/Windows.
+Because you only need to run one command to start the standalone version of K8S and it supports Linux/macOS/Windows.
 We have successfully deployed Ubuntu 20.04 minikube 1.23.0.
 After downloading and installing Minikube, execute the following command to start K8S.
 Note: You can configure a proxy to accelerate the image download speed.

 ```shell
 minikube start